Paul Goodman: Social criticism

 Goodman's 1960 study of alienated youth in America, Growing Up Absurd, established his importance as a mainstream cultural theorist and pillar of leftist thought during the counterculture.
 Released to moderate acclaim, it became the major book by which 1960s American youth understood themselves.
 The book of social criticism assured the young that they were right to feel disaffected about growing up into a society without meaningful community, spirit, sex, or work.
 He proposed alternatives in topics across the humanist spectrum from family, school, and work, through media, political activism, psychotherapy, quality of life, racial justice, and religion.
 In contrast to contemporaneous mores, Goodman praised traditional, simple values, such as honor, faith, and vocation, and the humanist history of art and heroes as providing hope for a more meaningful society.

 Goodman's frank vindications and outsider credentials resonated with the young.
 Throughout the sixties, Goodman would direct his work towards them as a father figure.
-Impressed by his personal integrity and the open defiance by which he lived his life, they came to regard him as a model for free life in a bureaucratic country and he came to regarded himself as their Dutch uncle.
+Impressed by his personal integrity and the open defiance by which he lived his life, they came to regard him as a model for free life in a bureaucratic country and he came to regard himself as their Dutch uncle.
 He spoke regularly on college campuses, discussing tactics with students, and seeking to cultivate youth movements, such as Students for a Democratic Society and the Berkeley Free Speech Movement, that would take up his political message.
 As an early ally, he had a particular affinity for the Berkeley movement, which he identified as anarchist in character.
 Goodman became known both as the movement's philosopher and as "the philosopher of the New Left".